1N53C/insec-scan/README.md

 2. dirb
 3. nikto

-Insec Scan guides you through the process of scanning and saves your outout to a folder that will be created for you if you like.
+Insec Scan guides you through the process of scanning and saves your output to a folder that will be created for you if you like.